conradakunga/Blog/_posts/2025-10-12-about-the-sql-server-2022-editions.md

     - SQL Server 2022
 ---

-[Microsoft SQL Server](https://www.microsoft.com/en-gb/sql-server/sql-server-2022) is one of the mainstream database engines that is used daily for workloads ranging from single user application to application platforms that support entire enterprises.
+[Microsoft SQL Server](https://www.microsoft.com/en-gb/sql-server/sql-server-2022) is one of the mainstream database engines that is used daily for workloads ranging from single-user applications to application platforms that support entire enterprises.

 When it comes to acquiring and using [SQL Server](https://www.microsoft.com/en-us/sql-server), one must be cognisant of the **various editions** that are available.